-The formerly German and now Swiss-based watchmaker has finally introduced a chronograph model into its Kairos range.
-The new Chronoswiss Kairos Chronograph (ref.
-C7541-KR) sports all the goodies you can expect from the brand that deals only in highly-exclusive, daringly-luxury timekeepers: a heavily, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.
+The Chronoswiss Kairos Chronograph (ref.
+C7541-KR) sports all the goodies you can expect from the brand that deals only in highly exclusive, daringly-luxury timekeepers.
+There is a heavily-, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.

 While I do not like Chronoswiss’ vintage-styled models, there is one collection in Chronoswiss’ product range that makes my heart beat faster.
 It is the relatively new Pacific Collection (Ref.
 CH 2883 BR) that offers a sporty and energetic, yet discreet and elegant design in a compact, well-executed body.